Windz-GameDev/Recommendation-Systems-Research/README.md

 ## LLM API Integration

 This application is designed to work with a locally running LLM model that exposes an OpenAPI-compatible API on port 5001.
 An example application for running local LLMs is [KoboldCPP](https://github.com/LostRuins/koboldcpp), which allows you to run language models on your local machine.
 Ensure that the LLM model is running and accessible at `http://localhost:5001/v1/chat/completions` before executing llm_recommendation_system.py.

+### LLM Model

+The project uses the [Phi-3-mini-4k-instruct-gguf](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf) model from Hugging Face for the LLM.
+This model is designed to provide high-quality language understanding and generation capabilities.

 ## Datasets